The social network’s defense of President Trump has cost them.

 In fact, “bad adjacencies”—the idea that running an ad next to hard news or serious topics is bad for a brand—is a myth, says NME.

-Rebecca Frank, the organization’s VP of Research and Insights, points to two reports demonstrating that advertising next to hard news is good business.
+Rebecca Frank, VP of Research and Insights, cites two reports demonstrating that advertising next to hard news is good business.
 The Hard News Project: Why Avoiding Hard News Could Be Bad for Your Brand, published by London-based Newsworks, argues that the “average ad dwell time is 1.4 times higher in a hard news environment (45 seconds versus 32 seconds)” than in a soft news environment.

 NME’s Frank also points to the April 2020 report by ad industry trade group the 4A’s, Cross-Industry Collaboration to Redefine Brand Suitability in Trusted News Environments: A Call to Action.
-She notes a key finding: “90 percent of people respond favorably or neutrally when ad adjacencies appear next to serious content like Covid-19.”
+Ninety percent of people respond favorably or neutrally when ad adjacencies appear next to serious content like Covid-19.”

 Image source: Newsworks